 There are various conditions which can cause possible issues with MFASIS radiances.
-The most common ones related to certain combinations of solar and viewing geometry which can result in questionable accuracy, or parameters which lie beyond the range of values used for training the LUTs.
+The most common ones related to certain combinations of solar and viewing geometry which can result in questionable accuracy, or parameters which lie beyond the range of values used for training the LUTs/NNs.
 If relevant, warning flags are set in the radiance%quality(:) output array described in section 7.8.
 You should check whether or not the quality(:) array contains non-zero values (indicating potential issues) after calling RTTOV.
-The following warning flags may be set by MFASIS simulations (the constants referred to are defined in the rttov_const module):
+The following warning flags may be set by MFASIS simulations (the constants referred to are defined in the rttoy_const module):

-- qflag_mfasis_zenangle: the satellite and solar zenith angles should each be less than the smaller of mfasis_maxzenangle=85° and coefs%coef_mfasis_cld%maxzenangle. - qflag_mfasis_sumzenangle: the sum of the satellite and solar zenith angles should be less than the smaller of mfasis_maxsumzenangle=150° and twice coefs%coef_mfasis_cld%maxzenangle. - qflag_mfasis_geometry_bounds: the scattering angle (see below) should lie within the range of values used for training the LUT (see below). - qflag_mfasis_opdpedia_bounds: this flag indicates that a total optical depth or effective diameter value (for liquid or ice cloud) has exceeded the LUT bounds (see below).
-In practice this flag will not generally be set: RTTOV ensures the effective diameters are within the bounds (although the LUTs are trained for cloud liquid water diameters up to 50 microns, the RTTOV maximum is 52 microns and values between these are not flagged by MFASIS).
+- qflag_mfasis_zenangle: the satellite and solar zenith angles should each be less than the smaller of mfasis_maxzenangle=85° and coefs%coef_mfasis_cld%maxzenangle.
+(LUT and NN) - qflag_mfasis_sumzenangle: the sum of the satellite and solar zenith angles should be less than the smaller of mfasis_maxsumzenangle=150° and twice coefs%coef_mfasis_cld%maxzenangle.
+(LUT only) - qflag_mfasis_geometry_bounds: the scattering angle (see below) should lie within the range of values used for training the LUT (see below).
+(LUT and NN) - qflag_mfasis_opdpedia_bounds: this flag indicates that a total optical depth (LUT only) or effective diameter (LUT and NN) value (for liquid or ice cloud) has exceeded the training bounds (see below).
+In practice this flag will not generally be set: RTTOV ensures the effective diameters are within the bounds (although the training includes cloud liquid water diameters up to 50 microns, the RTTOV maximum is 52 microns and values between these are not flagged by MFASIS).
 Similarly, RTTOV ensures optical depths are non-negative.

 MFASIS does not flag large liquid or ice cloud optical depths as the maximum values used in training are large and the reflectances saturate beyond these values.

-The rttov_user_profile_checkinput subroutine (see section 7.3 and Annex N) can optionally set the angle-related quality flags, but not the final optical depth/effective diameter flag.
-It also has a new optional argument which allows you to check only the profile variables relevant for MFASIS.
+The rttov_user_profile_checkinput subroutine (see section 7.3 and Annex N) can optionally set the angle-related quality flags for MFASIS-LUT only, but not the final optical depth/effective diameter flag.
+It also has a new optional argument which allows you to check only the profile variables relevant for MFASIS (LUT or NN).

-The scattering angle is computed as follows, with $scat_angle=0^{\circ}$ occurring when zen_sat and zen_sun are equal and $rel_azi=0^{\circ}$ (rel_azi is the difference between the solar and satellite azimuth angles):
+The scattering angle is computed as follows, with $scat_angle=0^\circ$ occurring when zen_sat and zen_sun are equal and $rel_azi=0^\circ$ (rel_azi is the difference between the solar and satellite azimuth angles):